Ted Stevens: U.S. Attorney

+Nomination

-Stevens had been with Charles Clasby's law firm for six months when Robert J. McNealy, a Democrat appointed as U.S. Attorney for Fairbanks during the Truman administration, informed U.S. District Judge Harry Pratt he would be resigning effective August 15, 1953, having already delayed his resignation by several months at the request of Justice Department officials newly appointed by Eisenhower.
+Stevens had been with Collins & Clasby for six months when Robert J. McNealy, a Democrat appointed as U.S. Attorney for Fairbanks during the Truman administration, informed U.S. District Judge Harry Pratt he would be resigning effective August 15, 1953, having already delayed his resignation by several months at the request of Justice Department officials newly appointed by Eisenhower.
 The latter had asked McNealy to delay his resignation until Eisenhower could appoint a replacement.
 Despite Stevens's short tenure as an Alaska resident and his relative lack of trial or criminal law experience, Pratt asked Stevens to serve in the position until Eisenhower acted.
 Stevens agreed.
 "I said, 'Sure, I'd like to do that,'" Stevens recalled years later.
-"Clasby said, 'It's not going to pay you as much money, but, if you want to do it, that's your business.'
+"Clasby said to me, 'It's not going to pay you as much money', but, 'if you want to do it, that's your business.'
 He was very pissed that I decided to go."
-Most members of the Fairbanks Bar Association were outraged at the appointment of a newcomer, and members in attendance at the association's meeting that December voted to support Carl Messenger for the permanent appointment, an endorsement seconded by the Alaska Republican Party Committee for the Fairbanks-area judicial division.
-However, Stevens was favored by Attorney General Herbert Brownell, by Senator William F. Knowland of California, and by the Republican National Committee, (Alaska itself had no Senators at this time, as it was still a territory).
-Eisenhower sent Stevens's nomination to the U.S. Senate, which confirmed him on March 30, 1954.
+Most members of the Fairbanks Bar Association voiced their disapproval of the appointment of a newcomer, and members in attendance at the association's meeting that December voted to instead support Carl Messenger for the permanent appointment, an endorsement seconded by the Alaska Republican Party Committee for the Fairbanks-area judicial division.
+However, Stevens was favored by Attorney General Herbert Brownell, Senator William F. Knowland of California, and the Republican National Committee, (Alaska itself had no Senators at this time, as it was still a territory).
+Eisenhower sent Stevens's nomination to the U.S. Senate on February 25, 1954, and the Senate confirmed him on March 30.